Breakpoints

 Modifying the navigation breakpoint threshold

-If you have a large number of menu items, you may consider overriding this value to a large breakpoint so the navigation snaps to a burger menu at a larger breakpoint.
+If you have a large number of menu items, you may consider overriding this value to a larger value so the navigation snaps to a burger menu at a larger breakpoint.

 Modifying the heading breakpoint threshold